Faculty Grants-In-Aid Benefits

 - Adjunct are eligible for 6 credits per semester

-- Letter of appointment (temporary, part-time) may receive Grant-in-Aid for courses at the institution where they are employed not to exceed number of credit hours taught with a 6 credit maximum
+- Letter of appointment (temporary, part-time) may receive Grant-in-Aid for courses at the institution where they are employed for courses taken during the regular fall and spring semesters, not to exceed number of credit hours taught with a 6 credit maximum

 - An employee on a graduate assistantship is eligible for the Graduate Assistant Grant-in-Aid.
 The employing department will complete the request for Grant-in-Aid and this program is subject to the rules listed in the Graduate Assistantship Handbook.